run-ai/docs/docs/admin/runai-setup/cluster-setup/bcm-install.md

 <!-- DGX Bundle -->
-# Install using Base Command Manager
+# Install Using Base Command Manager

 This article explains the steps required to install the Run:ai cluster on a DGX Kubernetes Cluster using NVIDIA Base Command Manager (BCM).